WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step2-image-02.png"/>

-1. **Select** the Account information area in the top right corner of your Bluemix account home page.
+1. **Select** the account information area in the top right corner of your Bluemix home page.
-2. **Select** the "Create a Space" link next to “Manage Organizations” below the Space drop down list box.
+2. **Select** the "Create a Space" link next to “Manage Organizations” below the space drop down list box.

   <img src="./media/Step2-image-03.png"/>

 3. **Enter** “Watson Data Platform” (without quotes) for the space name.
 4. **Select** the “Create” button.

-> The new space will be created and you will be placed into it.
+> The space will be created and you will be brought into it.
 You should now see, in the top right corner, that you are in the “Watson Data Platform” space in your Bluemix organization.
-You will use this space to house the Watson Data Platform Lab services and application.
+You will use this space to house the Watson Data Platform lab services and application.

 **Proceed to Step 3**